j-hannes/snap-tutorial/README.md

 that works.
 And it was quite cumbersome to look for specific examples and explanation for every hurdle I ran into.
-It would have been easier if there were somebody who takes my hand and leads me through the world of we development with snap.
+It would have been easier if there were somebody who takes my hand and leads me through the world of we development with Snap.
 One source that contains most of the knowledge that is necessary when you want to develop you web applications with Snap.
 This is exactly what this tutorial here is trying to provide.